 Road to the Dome: LHSAA Division IV State Championship Preview

 Well, here we are.
 We have reached the final destination when it comes to the Road to the Dome.
 16 teams had one goal in mind and that goal is to be one of nine teams in the end holding a state championship trophy in the Mercedes-Benz Superdome with the Queen smash hit “We Are the Champions” playing in the background.
 Now, 14 teams’ seasons are over and there are only now only two teams standing.
 Both teams had a long journey to get to this point, but now, only one team will get the taste of sweet victory while the other team will suffer the agony of defeat.
 The Louisiana high school football stage does not get any brighter than this.
 A weekend filled with great championship matchups kicks off this Thursday and the games will conclude on Saturday.
 The second game, on Thursday, will be the Division IV state championship game, which will feature the two best private school 1A football teams in the state.
-In this game, the Lafayette Christian Knights will face the Ascension Catholic Bulldogs.
+In this game, the Lafayette Christian Academy Knights will face the Ascension Catholic Bulldogs.
 Both of these teams have shown that they have what it takes to win the state championship, but which of the two teams will be able to get the win in the end?
 Well, Louisiana Football Magazine’s expert Lee Brecheen has seen all of these teams play and gives his insight on which team will win the Division IV state championship.
+Also, Louisiana Football Magazine staff members Jace LeJeune and Cameron Cerniglia give their insight and predictions on the second title game of the championship game week.
 This week, we will get you all covered in what you need to know for the Division IV state championship game.

 Division IV State Championship:

-Lafayette Christian’s Road to the Dome: 34-12 win over Covenant Christian in first round; 21-10 win over Catholic-Pointe Coupee in the quarterfinals; 30-28 win over Vermilion Catholic in semi-finals
+Ascension Catholic’s Road to the Dome: 52-8 win over Hanson Memorial in first round; 66-20 win over Catholic P.C. in quarterfinals; 37-13 win over Vermilion Catholic in semifinals

-Ascension Catholic’s Road to the Dome: 63-7 win over Houma Christian in first round; 21-0 win over St. Edmund in quarterfinals; 35-21 win over St. Mary’s in semi-finals
+Lafayette Christian Academy’s Road to the Dome: 70-6 win over Houma Christian in first round; 56-14 win over Opelousas Catholic in quarterfinals; 35-20 win over Southern Lab in semifinals

 North Cover: South Cover: